 The DS-160 is used to apply for nonimmigrant visas, which are used to visit the United States temporarily.
 If you want to relocate permanently, you’ll need a green card instead.
 Boundless is here to help with that!
 Learn more about what we offer, or check your eligibility for a green card today.

-Form DS-160, also called the Online Nonimmigrant Visa Application, is a form that you’ll complete electronically when you apply for a temporary visa to visit the United States, or when you apply for a K-1 fiancé(e) visa.
+Form DS-160, also called the Online Nonimmigrant Visa Application, is a form that you’ll complete electronically when you apply for a temporary visa to visit the United States, such as a tourist or TN visa, or when you apply for a K-1 fiancé(e) visa.